Anomalocaris: Description

-Anomalocaris had an unusual disk-like mouth known as oral cone.
+Anomalocaris had an unusual disk-like mouth known as an oral cone.
 The oral cone was composed of several plates organized triradially.
 Three of the plates were quite large.
 Three to four medium sized plates could be found between each of the large plates, and several small plates between them.
-Most of the plates wrinkled and possess scale-like tubercles near the mouth opening.
+Most of the plates wrinkled and have scale-like tubercles near the mouth opening.
 Such an oral cone is very different from those of a typical hurdiid radiodont like Peytoia and Hurdia, which is smooth and tetraradial.

-Two large frontal appendage were positioned in front of the mouth, at the front of the head.
-As a shared character across radiodonts, Anomalocaris also possessed three sclerites on the top and side of its head.
-The top one, known as a head shield, dorsal carapace or H-element, was shaped like an laterally-elongated oval, with a distinct rim on the outer edge.
+As a shared character across radiodonts, Anomalocaris also had three sclerites on the top and side of its head.
+The top one, known as a head shield, dorsal carapace or H-element, was shaped like a laterally-elongated oval, with a distinct rim on the outer edge.
 The remaining two lateral sclerites, known as P-elements, were also ovoid, but connected by a bar-like outgrowth.
 The P-elements were previously misinterpreted as two huge compound eyes.

-The different species had various bodies.
-Some had a tail furcae and telson, while others had no tail.
-And some had a naked body while others were covered by plates.

-Anomalocaris usually possessed 14 podomeres (segmental units, at least 1 for shaft and 13 for distal articulated region) on each laterally-flattened frontal appendage, almost each one tipped with a pair of endites (ventral spines).
-The endites themselves were both equipped with multiple auxiliary spines, which branches off from the anterior and posterior margin of the endites.
+Based on fossilized eyes from the Emu Bay Shale, which belong to the species Anomalocaris daleyae, the stalked eyes of Anomalocaris were 30 times more powerful than those of trilobites, long thought to have had the most advanced eyes of any contemporary species.
+With one specimen having over 24,000 lenses in one eye, the resolution of the 3 cm eyes would have been rivalled only by that of the modern dragonfly, which has 28,000 lenses in each eye.
+Additionally, estimation of ecdysozoan opsins suggest that Anomalocaris may have had dichromatic color vision.

 The tail was a large tail fan, composed of three pairs of large, lateral fin-shaped lobes and one terminal lobe-like tailpiece.
 Previous studies suggest the tail fan was used to propel it through Cambrian waters, while further hydrodynamic study rather suggest it was more adapted to provide steering function.
 The gills of the animal, in the form of long, thin, hair-like structures known as lanceolate blades, were arranged in rows forming setal blades.
 The setal blades were attached by their margin to the top side of the animal, two setal blades per body segment.
 A divide ran down the middle, separating the gills.

-Based on fossilized eyes from the Emu Bay Shale, which belonged to an unnamed Anomalocaris (A. cf. canadensis) from the same stratus (previously thought to be those of "A". briggsi, a species which is unlikely an Anomalocaris), the eyes of Anomalocaris were 30 times more powerful than those of trilobites, long thought to have had the most advanced eyes of any contemporary species.
-With 16,000 lenses, the resolution of the 3 cm eyes would have been rivalled only by that of the modern dragonfly, which has 28,000 lenses in each eye.
-Additionally, estimation of ecdysozoan opsins suggest that Anomalocaris may have had dichromatic Color vision.
+Perhaps the most notable part of Anomalocaris are the two frontal appendages, large limbs positioned in front of the mouth, at the front of the head.
+Each frontal appendage of Anomalocaris usually had 14 podomeres (segmental units, at least 1 for shaft and 13 for distal articulated region), with each appendage being laterally flattened (taller than wide).
+Most podomeres were tipped with a pair of endites (ventral spines).
+The endites themselves were both equipped with multiple auxiliary spines, which branches off from the anterior and posterior margin of the endites.